projectcalico/calico/RELEASING.md

    - Now you should be able to push the container images with `docker push` command.

 3. Update the sub-component versions in the Makefile:
-     - `LIBCALICOGO_VER`
      - `GO_BUILD_VER`

 4. If build fails during `make release`, make sure git tag is deleted before doing `make release` again.
 (This can be done with `git tag -d <tag>`)

 ## Creating the release
 1. Choose a version e.g. `export VERSION=v1.0.0`
 2. Create the release artifacts repositories `make release VERSION=$VERSION`.
 3. Follow the instructions to push the artifacts and git tag.
 4. Create a release on Github, using the tag which was just pushed.
 5. Attach the following `calicoctl` binaries:
    - `calicoctl`
    - `calicoctl-darwin-amd64`